-Today, homeopathic pharmacies potentise remedies according to three different scales to suit different prescribing purposes.
-These scales are the: centesimal scale, decimal scale and quinquagintamillesimal scale.
+Today, homeopathic pharmacies utilize three potency scales for different prescribing purposes: the centesimal scale, the decimal scale, and the quinquagintamillesimal scale.

 The Centesimal Scale